lowRISC/opentitan/hw/ip/csrng/doc/_index.md

     - All other instances route to other hardware peripherals (e.g. the key manager, obfuscation engines etc.) and in normal operation these other instances are inaccessible from software.
     - The IP may be configured to support "debug mode" wherein all instances can be accessed by software.
       For security reasons this mode may be permanently disabled using one-time programmable (OTP) memory.
-- The IP interfaces with external entropy sources to obtain any required non-determinstic seed material (entropy) and nonces.
+- The IP interfaces with external entropy sources to obtain any required non-deterministic seed material (entropy) and nonces.
     - Requires an external entropy source which is compliant with NIST SP 800-90B, and which also satisfies the requirements for a PTG.2 class physical non-deterministic random number generator as defined in AIS31.
     - Dedicated hardware interface with external entropy source satisfies requirements for `get_entropy_input()` interface as defined in SP 800-90A.
     - When needed, utilizes the `Block_Cipher_df` derivation function (as defined in SP 800-90A) for assembling seed material.
       This allows the use of entropy sources which are not full-entropy (less than one bit of entropy per bit generated).
 - Also supports the optional use of personalization strings or other application inputs (e.g. OTP memory values) during instantiation.
-- Assuming a continuously-live entropy source, each instance can also optionally be used as a non-determinstic TRNG (true random number generator, also called a non-deterministic random bit generator or NRBG in SP 800-90C).
+- Assuming a continuously-live entropy source, each instance can also optionally be used as a non-deterministic TRNG (true random number generator, also called a non-deterministic random bit generator or NRBG in SP 800-90C).
     - In this mode, an instance also meets the requirements laid out for a PTG.3 class RNG, the strongest class laid out in AIS31.
     - Implementation follows the NRBG "Oversampling Construction" approved by SP 800-90C, to meet both [Common Criteria (CC, ISO/IEC 15408)](https://www.iso.org/standard/50341.html) and FIPS TRNG constructions.
 - In addition to the approved DRNG mode, any instance can also operate in "Fully Deterministic mode", meaning the seed depends entirely on application inputs or personalization strings.